geosci-carl/Carl-GLM-Repo/daymet_data/readme.txt

-this folder contains daymet data
+daymet data should go here. visit https://github.com/ornldaac/daymet-TDStiles-batch for more info